ylabbe/cosypose/README.md

 ```

 # News
 - We participate in the [BOP challenge 2020](https://bop.felk.cvut.cz/challenges/bop-challenge-2020/).
 Results are available on the public [leaderboard](https://bop.felk.cvut.cz/leaderboards/) for 7 pose estimation benchmarks.
-We release 2D detection models (MaskRCNN) and 6D pose estimators models (coarse+refiner) used on each dataset.
+We release 2D detection models (MaskRCNN) and 6D pose estimation models (coarse+refiner) used on each dataset.
 - The paper is available on arXiv and full code is released.
 - Our paper on CosyPose is accepted at ECCV 2020.